SWADE General Rules

 Record your languages on one line: "Languages: English, Japanese, Spanish, German (Broken), Elvish (Broken)."

 This Smarts-linked skill allows you to judge whether someone is lying to you, gauge a person's motives, and so on.
 It is usually rolled as a contest against Spirit (actively) or Persuasion (reactively).
 It is not a core skill; if you don't have it, just hope that the deceiver misses their target number.
-You may apply the Scholar bonus to it.
+It qualifies for Scholar.

-After successfully using the Empathy power, you may also roll Psychology (with the Empathy bonus) and use the higher of the two rolls to gauge the information above.
+If you successfully use the Empathy power on a subject, you may then roll Psychology (with the Empathy bonus) and use the higher of the two rolls to gauge the information above.

-Below are some changed and new Edges available in our games.
-In addition, many of the normal Edges from specific sourcebooks are available with GM permission (e.g., if you want to know Overrun and Charge from Savage Rifts, go for it).
+In addition to these, many of the normal Edges from specific sourcebooks are available with GM permission (e.g., if you want to know Overrun and Charge from Savage Rifts, go for it).